huggingface/blog/introducing-doi.md

 Have ideas for more improvements we can make?
 Many features just like these come directly from community feedback.
 Drop us a note or tweet us at [@HuggingFace](https://twitter.com/huggingface) to share yours or open an issue on [huggingface/hub-docs](https://github.com/huggingface/hub-docs/issues) 🤗

 Thanks DataCite team for this partnership!
-Thanks Alix Leroy for contributing to this project.
+Thanks also Alix Leroy, Bram Vanroy, Daniel van Strien and Yoshitomo Matsubara for starting and fostering the discussion on [this `hub-docs` GitHub issue](https://github.com/huggingface/hub-docs/issues/25).